nixworks/public/news/2017/08/14/README.md

 ### [A 13-year-old girl is killed when a car is deliberately driven into a pizza restaurant's sidewalk cafe in Sept-Sorts, France.
 At least 12 other people are injured, four critically.
 The driver is arrested.
 Police do not believe the incident was terrorism-related. ](/news/2017/08/14/a-13-year-old-girl-is-killed-when-a-car-is-deliberately-driven-into-a-pizza-restaurant-s-sidewalk-cafe-in-sept-sorts-france-at-least-12-ot.md)
 8-year-old girl killed and at least eight injured when vehicle slams into sidewalk cafe east of Paris on Monday

-##### drug crackdown
+##### Drug crackdown
 ### [Senate Majority Leader Vicente "Tito" Sotto III has lashed out at UN special rapporteurs headed by Agnes Callamard, in his privilege speech calling them "helicopter experts" for offering "solutions" to a decades-old problem of a country "they are not even familiar with". ](/news/2017/08/14/senate-majority-leader-vicente-tito-sotto-iii-has-lashed-out-at-un-special-rapporteurs-headed-by-agnes-callamard-in-his-privilege-speech.md)
-_Context: drug crackdown, decades-old problem, Vicente "Tito" Sotto III, Agnes Callamard, senators, UN special rapporteurs_
+_Context: decades-old problem, senators, UN special rapporteurs, drug crackdown, Vicente "Tito" Sotto III, Agnes Callamard_

 ##### 2016-17 Rohingya persecution in Myanmar
 ### [India announces that it is to deport an estimated 40,000 Rohingya refugees including 14,000 of those registered with the U.N. refugee agency.
 In the months leading up to the announcement, a string of anti-Rohingya protests had been held in the country.](/news/2017/08/14/india-announces-that-it-is-to-deport-an-estimated-40-000-rohingya-refugees-including-14-000-of-those-registered-with-the-u-n-refugee-agency.md)